MaddoxCRoy/QuantHackathon25/README.md

 # QUANTHACKATHON25

 This project is designed to analyze **market regimes, predict market states (Bull, Bear, Static)**.
 The project is divided into **three questions**, each addressing a different aspect of market analysis.
+The link to our verbal presentation is here: https://youtu.be/4dQUfS9YN8w?si=cqZeZpoRaxyp-lDf

 ---